Do You Need A UV Light For Resin?

 • UV Lamps: UV nail lamps are often used for resin and provide more even coverage.
 Look for lamps with at least 36 watts of power to ensure the resin cures properly.

-• Portable UV Flashlights: Compact and easy to use for small projects or on-the-go curing, though they might take longer to achieve a full cure.
+• Portable UV Flashlights: Compact and easy to use for small projects or on-the-go curing, though they might take longer to get a full cure.

 When choosing a UV light, aim for at least 36 watts and a 365-405 nm wavelength for the best results.